dmill166/CV/README.md

 **Software Engineer III - Database Development** @ [DISH](https://www.dish.com) _(Jun 2021 - Feb 2022)_ <br>
 DISH is an American direct-broadcast satellite television provider and owner of the over-the-top IPTV service, Sling TV.
 Additionally, Dish offers a mobile wireless service, Dish Wireless, and intends to add postpaid service as well in the future.
 - Acted as project manager for a business-critical database migration project (TD → AWS) coordinating between enterprise IT and CX teams
   - Performed User Acceptance Testing and validations on **150+ database objects** as part of this initiative
 - Designed, documented, and implemented a scalable automated trimming/archiving solution for active use on **10+ production servers**
 - Proactively initiated future-proofing database systems by researching and training in all aspects of DBMS
-- **_Technologies used:_** SQL Server 2016, SSMS, SSIS, Microsoft OFfice, Google Workspace, Teradata SQL Assistant, JetBrains DataGrip, Amazon Web Services (Redshift, S3, Snowflake)
+- **_Technologies used:_** SQL Server 2016, SSMS, SSIS, Microsoft Office, Google Workspace, Teradata SQL Assistant, JetBrains DataGrip, Amazon Web Services (Redshift, S3, Snowflake)
 <br><br>

 **Biz Ops Analyst I → II → III → Sr. Analyst** @ [DISH](https://www.dish.com) _(May 2018 - Jun 2021)_ <br>